Ebola Outbreak in Eastern DR Congo in May 2026

 The Ministry of Health of Uganda is sharing precautions and standard operating procedures with the community in the unlikely event that a person is identified showing Ebola symptoms like sudden onset of fever, fatigue, chest pain, diarrhoea, vomiting, unexplained bleeding, and yellow eyes).

-The government is encouraging washing of hands, avoiding close contact with bodily fluids and has reactivated emergency helplines for reporting cases so as the manage and evacuating them to the nearest health facility
+The government is encouraging washing of hands, avoiding close contact with bodily fluids and has reactivated emergency helplines for reporting cases so that authorities can manage and evacuate suspected cases, sick individuals to the nearest health facility for medical treatment

 Many countries have taken steps to halt the spread of the disease, including limiting travel from the affected region, implementing traveler screening and sending resources to help control the disease.